 Beauty Creek hike description (plus Stanley Falls)

-The hike starts off arrow straight and flat, paralleling the highway for 0.6 km to Beauty Creek.
+The Beauty Creek hike starts off arrow straight and flat, paralleling the highway for 0.6 km to Beauty Creek.
 Turn left as the trail moves up into the woods and follows Beauty Creek’s north side.
 Climb steadily near the edge of the canyon.
 This is where you need to watch kids closely!
 Look for several opportunities along the hike where you can descend to the creek.

 On route to Stanley Falls you’ll pass several small waterfalls.
 Stanley Falls is by far the largest of the falls you’ll see.
 Don’t turn back at Stanley Falls if you’ve got time as the area above it is very beautiful with flat rocky sections that are perfect for lazing on and contemplating the state of the universe.